mk-fg/rst-icalendar-event-tracker/cal.rst

   Note:

-    specified feed-rss will be checked and current event created only when new items there are detected.
+    Specified feed-rss will be checked only if event falls within output timespan.
+See also ``:feed-interval-checks:`` option.

   ..
 TODO: implement url/feed checks
   ..
 TODO: note on options with parameters for such event and feed checks.